carlos-vicente/materializecss-template/README.md

 1. Make sure that Npm is installed on your machine (only the first time)

-2. Make sure that Bower is installed globally on your machine (only the first time)
-$ npm install --global bower

-3. Make sure that Gulp is installed globally on your machine (only the first time)
-$ npm install --global gulp

-4. Restore npm packages
+2. Restore npm packages
-$ npm install
+> npm install

-5. Restore bower packages
+3. Restore bower packages
-$ bower install
+> ./node_modules/.bin/bower install

-6. Execute gulp default task
+4. Execute gulp default task
-$ gulp
+> ./node_modules/.bin/gulp

+Or just forget about it, if you have powershell installed, just execute:
+> prepare.ps1